dbrattli/Expression/README.md

 ### Options

-The option type is used when an actual value might not exist for a named value or variable.
-An option has an underlying type and can hold a value of that type `Some(value)`, or it might not have the value `Nothing`.
+The option type is used when a function or method cannot produce a meaningful output for a given input.

+An option value may have a value of a given type i.e `Some(value)`, or it might not have any meaningful value, i.e `Nothing`.

 ```py
 from expression.core import Some, Nothing, Option